 Connect the encoder to the PR2 Programmer using the connector at the bottom end of the unit.
-The PR2 Programmer is available with 3 different connection options as shown in Wiring Table 1.
+The PR2 Programmer is available with 3 different connection options as shown in the table below.

-When using the 8-pin terminal block option please refer to the Wiring Table 1 to ensure that the encoder is properly wired to prevent any damage to the encoder.
+When using the 8-pin terminal block option please refer to the wiring diagram below to ensure that the encoder is properly wired to prevent any damage to the encoder.